UNT John S Gossett Memorial High School Tournament

 Background

-I am an assistant debate coach.
+I am a former assistant debate coach from Texas.
 I debated in Lincoln-Douglas for four years in High School, and I did four years of both NFA LD and Parliamentary Debate in college.

 Email: Mroets@princetonisd.net